ashiq24/BEENE/README.md

 ```
 #### Choice of Hyperparameters
+*reconstruction_weight*, *batch_weight*, and *bio_weight* are three important parameters of BEENE.
+When *batch_weight* is set comparatively higher than *reconstruction_weight* and  *batch_weight*, the cell embeddings will be more tightly clustered by thier respective batches if batch effect is present in the data.
+In other words, BEENE will be more sensetive to the batch effect if the *batch_weight* parameter is set higher.
+The choice of these hyperparameters is dependent on the data and the downstream application.
 ### Generating and Storing BEENE-Embeddings
 Our tool BEENE creates low dimensional embeddings (BEENE-Embeddings) from RNAseq data which are very effective for batch effect assessment.
 An example for generating and storing BEENE-Embeddings from RNA-seq data is shown below